learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Postman_Backend_Testing.md

 collection side tab.
 ### Sending requests
 Once you have created the Collection, you can now create your request.
-Do this by expanding the newly created collection and clicking on add request which is highlighted.
+Do this by expanding the newly created collection on the left panel and clicking on add request which is highlighted.
 Copy and paste the request URL of your API into the URL bar.

-To add any new requests to your collection, right click on your collection and select a add request.
+To add any new requests to your collection, right click on your collection on the left panel and select a add request.
 Alternatively, you can right click on the previously created request and click Duplicate.
 This also helps preserve the request variables.
 #### POST requests